red & blue rooftops

 When I saw the open cook book beside a bouquet of African lilies on the way up to the roof terrace, I knew the outdoor space we crafted is getting plenty of use.
 The Red mullet roasted on the new barbecue had left a wonderful aroma, in keeping with the Mediterranean flora and Hampstead village's distinct ambience.
 Since I last met Derek, I've become a vegan, yet, no matter what's cooking up on the roof, it's a terrace experience like no other.
 While the home's kitchen is located two floors below, the layout enables more restful time to spend in this intimate roof terrace of scents, sounds and energising vistas.

 The first time I arrived here, it was February and snowing; the rising sunbeams highlighted eclectic, inspiring views in every vantage point.
 The space felt somewhat exposed amid a myriad of rooftops, halfway between Hampstead Heath and Belsize Park.
-It's a unique elevation, set amongst the distinctive topography of this historic and beautiful part of London, stretching from Highgate, through Kenwood House via Hampstead Village.
+It's a unique elevation, set among the distinctive topography of this historic and picturesque part of London, stretching from Highgate, through Kenwood House via Hampstead Village.
 It was a blank canvas, except for a deck which was to be removed.
 The house has a charm, and its owners clearly love this place.
 Amid an open aspect, and 30 square metres to work with, we'll enjoy developing roof terrace ideas for this space.
 Access, however, was less than favourable, as you might expect!

 soak up the ambience

-Hampstead Village is certainly one of the most eclectic streetscapes in London; it's a thriving scene, set within picturesque views and a contemporary lifestyle – deeply rooted in historical essence.
+Hampstead Village is certainly one of the most eclectic streetscapes in London; it's a thriving scene, set within breathtaking views and a contemporary lifestyle – deeply rooted in historical essence.
 Located within a Camden conservation area, there's much preserved charm here, and no tall buildings.
 London clients relocate frequently due to continual work commitments, a growing family, or merely needing a bigger home.
 Having created numerous gardens in North London, for us, working on a rooftop was a breath of fresh air.
-When I asked my clients how is it they're still living here after so long, they said they've no plans to move from this enchanting Hampstead milieu.
+When I asked my clients how is it they're still living here after so long, they replied they've no plans to move from this enchanting Hampstead milieu.

 food for wildlife